JongWasTaken/JongWasTaken/README.md

-i do csharp stuff.
+I do C# stuff.

-and sometimes js.
+Sometimes JS too.

+(Most of my repositories are private, sorry.)